thepersonalaicompany/amurex/README.md

 2. Navigate to `chrome://extensions`
 3. Enable Developer Mode
 4. Load the unpacked extension

+## Get Involved

+We welcome contributions from the community!
+Here's how you can help:

+1. 🐛 **Report Bugs**: Open an issue if you find any bugs or unexpected behavior
+2. 💡 **Suggest Features**: Have an idea?
+Share it in the issues section
+3. 🛠️ **Submit PRs**: Want to fix a bug or add a feature?
+PRs are welcome
+4. ⭐ **Spread the Word**: Star the repo and share it with others

+Join our [discord](https://discord.gg/ftUdQsHWbY) to chat with the team and other users.

 <div align="center">
   Made with ❤️ for better <del>meetings</del> life